 Founded in 2002, by President William J. Clinton and Ira C. Magaziner, the Clinton Health Access Initiative, Inc. (“CHAI”) is a global health organization committed to saving lives, reducing the burden of disease and strengthening integrated health systems in the developing world.

-CHAI launched its Viral Hepatitis program in 2015 with the goal of catalyzing public sector screening and treatment programs in LMIC.
+CHAI launched its Viral Hepatitis program in 2015 with the goal of catalyzing public sector screening and treatment programs in Low and Middle Income Countries (LMIC).
 Following the successful launch of hepatitis C programs in six countries in Africa and South and Southeast Asia, CHAI is now applying the techniques it has used successfully to improve access to HIV/AIDS and malaria treatment in developing countries to aim for the elimination of hepatitis C and the achievement of a hepatitis B-free generation.
 The program continues to focus on lowering the cost of diagnosis and treatment, while supporting ministries of health to implement smart, data-driven strategies for scaling up access to services.
 On the global side, the team interacts with donors, manufacturers, multilateral agencies and other partners to identify and implement necessary market-based interventions.
 In country, CHAI’s work ranges from helping governments select and source the right medicines and diagnostics, train health care workers in screening and treatment, design the right service delivery mechanisms, implement monitoring and evaluation systems, and mobilize resources for program implementation.

 As the leader of CHAI’s viral hepatitis initiatives, the Director will set the Viral Hepatitis program’s vision and strategy and work with a variety of teams across CHAI to ensure its successful implementation.
 S/he will represent the program to CHAI’s leadership, other teams across the organization, and in external forums.
 S/he will manage a small team of dedicated staff on the global team and coordinate program implementation involving over 30 people across CHAI global and country programs.